linarphy/PHosPhore/README.md

  A PHP framework

+## State of the project

+This project is no longer developed (for various reasons).
+I may return to it at some point.
+Still, the code is useable right now if some people want to have fun !
+Everything is implemented (but not free of bug sadly) and the last thing I was doing was cleaning up the code, which isn't finished yet.

 ## Getting started

 PHosPhore is a PHP framework which create multiple page for a website which can easily be integrated with plugin module.